mayurankv/Obsidian-Code-Styler/README.md

   - Highlights appear slightly different
   - Language border colors are not correctly set

-## Note

-If you used version 1.0.0, then you must delete the `data.json` file from `VaultFolder/.obsidian/plugins/codeblock-customizer/` Only one time.
-This is necessary as the file does not contain a few entries which are required by version 1.0.1 or above.
-After that, everything should work fine.

 ## How to install the plugin

 - Simply install directly from Obsidian